aboelkassem/designing-data-intensive-applications-notes/Chapters/Chapter 5 - Replication/README.md

 ### Leader failure: Failover

-If the leader crashed, one of the following needs to be promoted to be the new leader, and clients  need to be reconfigured to send their writes to the new leader, and the other followers need to start consuming data changes from the new leader.
+If the leader crashes, one of the following needs to be promoted to be the new leader, and clients  need to be reconfigured to send their writes to the new leader, and the other followers need to start consuming data changes from the new leader.
 This process is called **failover**.

-Failover can be happened manually (by administrator) or automatically by the following steps:
+Failover can be happened manually (by the administrator) or automatically by the following steps:

 1. Determining that the leader has failed (based on node respond timeout)
-2. Choosing a new leader through election process or by most updated data node.
+2. Choosing a new leader through the election process or by the most updated data node.
 3. Reconfiguring the system to use the new leader

-Automatic failover may be go wrong
+Automatic failover may be going wrong

 - If asynchronous replication is used, the new leader may not have received all the writes from the old leader before it failed.
-- Promoted out of update follower can cause a conflicts and discording some data
+- Promoted update followers can cause conflicts and discarding some data

-Thus, some operations team prefer to perform failovers manually.
+Thus, some operations teams prefer to perform failovers manually.
 ## How does replication work (Implementation of replication log)

 ### Statement-based replication